Why Inkeep?

 To launch something confidently to end-users, it’s essential to have:

-Our platform already handles this at scale and answers tens of thousands of questions per month.
+Our platform already handles this at scale and answers hundreds of thousands of questions per month.

 The Team

-Our team is made up of MIT engineers and app developers passionate about machine learning, data engineering, developer products, and great user experiences.
-We’re excited to solve the challenges in this space and help companies provide the best devex possible.
+Our team is made up of engineers passionate about machine learning, data engineering, and user experiences.
+We're excited to solve the challenges in this space and help companies provide the best self-serve support and search experiences possible to their users.

-We’re also fortunate to have the backing of reputable investors, including Y Combinator and Khosla Ventures.
+We're fortunate to have the backing of reputable investors, including Y Combinator and Khosla Ventures.